 “A Rainbow Flag was a conscious choice, natural and necessary.
-The rainbow came from earliest recorded history as a symbol of hope.
+The rainbow came from the earliest recorded history as a symbol of hope.
 In the Book of Genesis, it appeared as proof of a covenant between God and all living creatures.
-It was also found in Chinese, Egyptian and Native American history.
+It was also found in Chinese, Egyptian, and Native American history.
 A Rainbow Flag would be our modern alternative to the pink triangle.
 Now the rioters who claimed their freedom at the Stonewall Bar in 1969 would have their own symbol of liberation.”

 Image: Fragment of Original Pride Flag